njherrera/ribbit-review/README.md

+# Feature Overview

+**Searches locally recorded or online replays for instances of edgeguard situations, with options for:**

+User's/the opponent’s edgeguards

+Edgeguards that killed/didn’t kill

+Selecting move used to send the opponent offstage (last move used before the opponent crossed over the ledge)

+**Filtering out replays, based on:**

+User's character

+Opponent’s character

+Stage

+**Future plans:**

+Searching for instances of CC/shield drop reverals + reversals out of juggles/player's conversions

+Searching for dropped combos

+Searching for getting hit in neutral while cornered/having center stage

 # Design Info:

 Ribbit Review is split into 2 main parts and 2 languages in terms of the application itself, and will likely stay that way for some time (names themselves are also a work in progress).